glotzerlab/rowan/paper/paper.md

 that addresses these issues.
-By operating directly on NumPy arrays and offering first-class support for broadcasting throughout the package, *rowan* ensures high efficiency for operating on the large arrays common in computer graphics or simulation applications.
+By operating directly on NumPy arrays and offering first-class support for broadcasting throughout the package, *rowan* ensures high efficiency for operating on the large arrays common in computer graphics or scientific applications.
 The package avoids any hard dependencies other than NumPy itself and uses NumPy arrays as a universal language, making *rowan* an unobtrusive dependency with essentially zero barrier for introduction into existing code bases.
-A full-featured quaternion library, *rowan* includes extensive features in addition to basic quaternion arithmetic operations.
+A full-featured quaternion library, *rowan* has extensive capabilities in addition to basic quaternion arithmetic operations.
 These functions include: methods for point set registration, including some that are specialized for solving the Procrustes problem of superimposing corresponding sets of points; functions for quaternion calculus and interpolation; the